Studies Reveal Alarming Occurrence of Uterine Cancer in Hair Straightener or Relaxer Consumers

 Judge Rowland held a status conference this past week where she provided the lawyers one week to enter a joint status report concerning the recent motion to dismiss filed by McBride (one of the smaller defendants), one of a handful of defendants in the hair straightener cancer lawsuits.
 Further, a bankruptcy attorney addressed the Court regarding the recent filing of a Chapter 11 bankruptcy by Revlon.

 Judge Rowland approved a master complaint for the chemical hair straightener cancer lawsuit.
-The master complaint is nearly 400 pages long and provides a thorough breakdown of the plaintiffs' common allegations and legal claims against hair relaxer manufacturers.
+The master complaint is nearly 400 pages long and thoroughly breaks down the plaintiffs' common allegations and legal claims against hair relaxer manufacturers.

-The Hair Relaxer Cancer Lawsuits is one of the fastest-growing mass torts of all time.
+The Hair Relaxer Cancer Lawsuits is one of the fastest-growing mass torts ever.
 In seven months, some 400 lawsuits have been filed into the MDL with common allegations that the use of chemical hair straighteners resulted in uterine cancer, ovarian cancer, endometrial cancer, and cervical cancer.

 Judge Mary Rowland made it easier for plaintiffs to file lawsuits against the likes of L'Oreal, Revlon, and Dabur International (the largest manufacturers of hair straighteners) by approving a short-form complaint to file directly into the MDL.

-February 8, 2023 - Hair Relaxer Multidistrict Litigation is Created
+February 8, 2023 - Multidistrict Litigation is Created

-January 28, 2023 - JPML Meets Today to Discuss Hair Relaxer Cancer Lawsuit
+January 28, 2023 - JPML Meets Today to Discuss The Lawsuit

-The Joint Panel on Multidistrict Litigation (JPML) met today in Miami to discuss consolidating all lawsuits filed in Federal District Courts throughout the nation in the hair relaxer class action.
+The Joint Panel on Multidistrict Litigation (JPML) met today in Miami to discuss consolidating all lawsuits filed in Federal District Courts nationwide in the hair relaxer class action.
 We strongly believe the JPML will inevitably consolidate all lawsuits in the Northern District of Illinois for convenience to all plaintiffs and defendants.
-Further, there are several hair straightener lawsuits that are pending in the Northern District of Illinois.
+Further, several hair straightener lawsuits are pending in the Northern District of Illinois.

 The Dolman Law Group has represented over 10,000 victims of negligence and has collected over $500 million in compensation on behalf of our clients.
 Matthew Dolman is an experienced attorney who has been repeatedly selected by his colleagues as one of Florida's Legal Elite and a Florida Superlawyer multiple times.